Sjord/Sjord.github.io/_posts/2016-04-12-preventing-csrf-with-samesite-cookie-attribute.md

 ## Same-site cookie attribute

 The [same-site cookie attribute](https://tools.ietf.org/html/draft-west-first-party-cookies-07) can be used to disable third-party usage for a specific cookie.
 It is set by the server when setting the cookie, and requests the browser to only send the cookie in a first-party context, i.e. when you are using the web application directly.
 When another site tries to request something from the web application, the cookie is not sent.
-This effectively makes CSRF impossible, because an attacker can not use a users session from his site anymore.
+This effectively makes CSRF impossible, because an attacker can not use a user's session from his site anymore.

 The server can set a same-site cookie by adding the `SameSite=…` attribute to the `Set-Cookie` header: